TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-wiring-blob-store-workers.md

 const eventSourcedDataB = new EventSourcedSpreadsheetData(delayEventLogB, blobStore);
 ```

+On the backend we have a blob store and event log connected to a simple worker host feeding a workflow instance.
+Each client is represented by an `EventSourcedSpreadsheetData` that accesses the backend event log and blob store with simulated network delay.
+I don't have a delay wrapper for blob stores yet but it will be easy enough to add once I have a real snapshot implementation.

 # Next Time

-* Wired up all the components but nothing actually happening yet
-* Need to trigger snapshot workflow
-* Need to implement workflow to create snapshot
-* Need to update spreadsheet loading code to read snapshot as well as event log
+I have all the components wired up but the new pieces aren't doing anything yet. `SimpleEventLog` needs to trigger snapshot workflows, and `EventSourcedSpreadsheetWorkflow` needs to process them.
+Once I have snapshots being created, `EventSourcedSpreadsheetEngine` will need to start reading them.

-* Before all that, need a real in-memory representation of spreadsheet data to load into.
+However, before I can do any of that, I need a real in-memory representation of spreadsheet data to load into.
+I can then serialize it into a blob as a first stab at creating a snapshot.
+We'll tackle that next time.